hyperledger-labs/fabric-builder-k8s/README.md

 Proof of concept Fabric builder for Kubernetes

+Advantages:
+- prepublished chaincode images avoids compile issues at deploy time
+- standard CI/CD pipelines can be used to publish chaincode images
+- traceability of installed chaincode's implementation (demo uses Git commit hash as image tag)

-Status: it should just about work now but there are a few issues to iron out (and tests to write) before it's properly usable!
+Status: it _should_ just about work now but there are a few issues to iron out (and tests to write) before it's properly usable!

 ## Usage

-**Note:** See [Kubernetes Test Network](docs/TEST_NETWORK_K8S.md) for specific instructions for using the builder with the k8s test network.

 The k8s builder can be run in cluster using the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables, or it can connect using a `KUBECONFIG_PATH` environment variable.